polymerdao/developer-hub/docs/learn/background/Ethereum-finality.md

 ![image (21)](https://github.com/user-attachments/assets/66ca59e3-377f-4bb8-a7db-512bf56526f5)

-- **Forks May Occur**: Ethereum can have different forks based on the transactions included in a block, leading to diverging views
+- **Forks May Occur**: Ethereum can have different forks based on the transactions included in a block, leading to diverging views.
 - **Delayed Confirmations**: It can take significant time to finalize transactions (horizontal relationship to finality).

 Thus, the primary settlement layer for rollups requires about 13 minutes to achieve finality, prompting the question: **How do rollups ensure they align with Ethereum's timeline?**